HPI-Information-Systems/DendroTime/README.md

 ---

-Most effective dissimilarity measures for variable-length time series, such as Dynamic Time Warping (DTW) or Move-Split-Merge (MSM), are expensive to compute because their runtimes increase quadratically with the time series' lengths.
+Many effective dissimilarity measures for variable-length time series, such as Dynamic Time Warping (DTW), Move-Split-Merge (MSM), or Time Warp Edit Distance (TWED), are expensive to compute because their runtimes increase quadratically with the time series’ lengths.
-Because hierarchical agglomerative clustering (HAC) algorithms need to compute all pairwise time series dissimilarities, they are slow and do not scale to large time series collections.
+When used in hierarchical agglomerative clustering (HAC) algorithms that need to compute all pairwise time series dissimilarities, they cause slow runtimes and do not scale to large time series collections.
 However, there are use cases, where fast, interactive hierarchical clustering is necessary.
-For these use cases, progressive clustering algorithms can improve runtimes and interactivity.
+For these use cases, progressive hierarchical clustering algorithms can improve runtimes and interactivity.
 Progressive algorithms are incremental algorithms that produce and continuously improve an approximate solution, which eventually converges to the exact solution.

-We present DendroTime, the first (parallel) progressive clustering system for variable-length time series collections.
+In this paper, we present DendroTime, the first (parallel) progressive hierarchical clustering system for variable-length time series collections.
 The system incrementally computes the pairwise dissimilarities between the input time series and supports different ordering strategies to achieve progressivity.
-Our evaluation demonstrates that DendroTime's progressive strategies are very effective for clustering scenarios with expensive time series dissimilarity computations.
+Our evaluation demonstrates that DendroTime’s progressive strategies are very effective for clustering scenarios with expensive time series dissimilarity computations.

 ### Architecture